 Africana Studies Concentration

-Campus: Virginia Tech Blacksburg Campus
+Campus: Virginia Tech Blacksburg Campus, Instructions: Residential/On Campus

-In addition to providing students an interdisciplinary environment, we support the research of scholar-activists, who connect with communities in need and provide research that can help them to shape policies and solve problems.
+- We support the research of scholar-activists, who connect with communities in need and provide research that can help them to shape policies and solve problems.

 What You'll Study